Mathew Larosiere was targeted by Cali for releasing 3D gun printing instructions. LIB for full vid.

 What is California trying to regulate regarding firearms?

-California is attempting to regulate machine code used for CNC machines as gun manufacturing code and is also targeting instructions for 3D gun printing.
-Their legal actions aim to control access to these instructions.
+California is attempting to regulate machine code used for CNC machines as gun manufacturing code and is targeting instructions for 3D gun printing.
+Their lawsuit aims to control access to these digital files, which they argue violates the law if accessible by unlicensed individuals in the state.

-The NRA is actively involved in defending free speech and the right to keep and bear arms.
-They are proud to stand against California's lawsuit, which they argue attempts to regulate the entire internet.
+The NRA is actively defending free speech and the constitutional right to keep and bear arms.
+They are opposing California's legal actions that seek to regulate access to digital firearm manufacturing instructions, viewing it as an overreach that could impact the entire internet.

 Related News